wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products and design FOLDERS IN YOUR PLUGIN.
+= 3.0.15 =
+* New Option - Enable/Disable the estimate shipping box on the checkout page.
+* New Feature - In the EasyCart Admin -> Dashboard there is a new option, Inventory Status, which allows you to view a quick overview of your products and their inventory remaining.
+* New Feature - In the EasyCart Admin -> Dashboard there is a new option, Inventory Status, you can download the list of items and quantity to a CVS file for use outside of the EasyCart system.
+* Fix - Cloudfire hosting caused the auto forwarding PayPal form to break by adding custom code to the form and a fix has been inserted.
+* Fix - Static shipping methods could not be added in the admin.
+* Fix - Products that are disabled from the store should no longer show up in the global search.
+Users who need this feature will need to edit and save the products that are visible when they shouldn't be to correct the issue.
 = 3.0.14 =
 * Fix - Shipping estimate with rates that require a zone were not available and blocked.
 * Fix - Display Type List Type 6 was showing add to cart button even when it shouldn't.